-Palwasha L. Kakar is the senior program officer for religion and inclusive societies at the U.S. Institute of Peace (USIP).
+Palwasha L. Kakar is the interim director for religion and inclusive societies at the U.S. Institute of Peace (USIP).
 Kakar joined USIP after four years with The Asia Foundation where she was the Afghanistan director for Women’s Empowerment and Development.
 Prior to joining the Foundation, Kakar led the Gender Mainstreaming and Civil Society Unit in the United Nation Development Program's Afghanistan Subnational Governance Program managing a small grants program for Afghanistan's civil society initiatives.
 Kakar also served as program manager for The Gender Studies Institute at Kabul University.
 She has experience working with the World Bank Group on gender, social justice and environmental issues surrounding their various projects in the region.

 Kakar moved to Afghanistan 2004 to work with the Afghanistan Research and Evaluation Unit (AREU), an independent research organization, on women's participation at the local levels in the National Solidarity Programme (NSP).
 Before moving to Afghanistan, she was the director of the Newton Peace Center (currently Peace Connections) a faith-based civil society organization.